 If all goes as planned Gartbreck Distillery will become Islay's ninth distillery, but that was before Ardnahoe reveiled their plans.
-Conversion of the current farm-buildings, south of Bowmore on the shore of Loch Indaal, is planned to start in May 2014 while production will start in the Autumn of 2015.
+Conversion of the current farm-buildings, south of Bowmore on the shore of Loch Indaal, is planned to start in Spring 2016 while production will start in the Autumn of 2017.
 Gartbreck Distillery will produce 100% peated single malt whisky from its two fire-heated copper pot stills, which are unique to Islay.
 They anticipate that around 20% of the whisky produced will be made using Islay barley, with the remainder shipped over from mainland Scotland.
 The distillery, which will run six days a week, will produce an initial 60,000 litres of alcohol per year, and feature its own on-site floor maltings and kiln.

 The Northern Distillery of Bunnahabhain at the Sound of Islay